rsmmr/hilti/hilti/doc/internals/extending.rst

 - Create a :mod:`~hilti.checker` module  with the new type's correctness checks.
   Add the module to :file:`python/hilti/checker/__init__.py`.

-- Create an :mod:`~hilti.instruction` module with the new type's instructions.
+- Create an :mod:`~hilti.instruction` module with the new type's instructions, and add the module to :file:`python/hilti/instructions/__init__.py`.
+In the module:

+  * Set the module's doc-string to just a section-heading with the type's name.

+  * Define a module-level variable ``_doc_type_description``
-  The module's doc string should contain a high-level description of the type suitable for inclusion into the user manual.
-Include a description of the type's syntax for constants there if appropiate.
-Add the module to :file:`python/hilti/instructions/__init__.py`.
+    containing a string describing the type in a way suitable for the user's manual type reference; include a description of the type's syntax for constants there if appropiate.

 - Create a :mod:`~hilti.codegen` module with the new type's code generation.
 Add the module to :file:`python/hilti/codegen/__init__.py`.
 In the module:

-  * Decorate a function with ~~makeTypeInfo to initialize the types ~~TypeInfo.
+  * Decorate a function with ~~typeInfo to initialize the type's ~~TypeInfo.

-  * Decorate a function with ~~convertCtorValToLLVM if you want to support constants for your type (see below).
+  * Decorate a function with ~~llvmCtorExpr if you want the parser to support constructor expressions (this is most commonly used for constants; see below).

-  * Decorate a function with ~~convertTypeToLLVM if it's a ~~ValueType.
+  * Decorate a function with ~~llvmType.

-  * Decorate a function with ~~convertTypeToC if it's a ~~ValueType.
-Add a docstring to the decorated function which explains how the the type is mapped to C; the docstring will show up in the documentation automatically.

   * Create a visitor for each of the new type's instructions

+  * Define a module-level variable ``_doc_c_conversion`` containing a string that describes how the type will be converted to a C value for function call to/from C.

 - Add run-time type information (RTTI) in :file:`libhilti`: